Some facts about Ireland

 Ireland is an island in the North Atlantic.
 It is separated from Great Britain to its east by the North Channel, the Irish Sea, and St George’s Channel.

 It has a very young population compared to many other European countries and the population is increasing each year.
 Race is primarily Caucasian.
 There is greater diversity in the population due to European Union rules which allow free movement of labour.
 The dominant religion is Catholicism followed by Protestantism.
 However diversity is increasing.

-Irish music and dance are very unique and feature specific instruments.
-Irish traditional music and Irishdance are known for there lively upbeat tempo.
+Their music and dance are very unique and feature specific instruments and are known for there lively upbeat tempo.

-Riverdance introduced Irish dance to the rest of the world in Eurovision Contest in 1994 in Dublin
+Riverdance, introduced Irish dance to the rest of the world in Eurovision Contest in 1994 in Dublin

-Irish literature, a rich tradition.
+Irish literature, a rich tradition

-Here a sample of Irish writers and their most outstanding masterpieces: James Joyce (Ulysses), Oscar Wild (The picture of Dorian Gray), William Butler Yeats (famous poem Lake Isle of Innisfree), Maeve Binchy (Circle of Friends) and Samuel Beckett (Waiting for Godot).
+Here a sample of Irish writers and their most outstanding masterpieces: James Joyce (Ulysses), Oscar Wilde (The picture of Dorian Gray), William Butler Yeats (famous poem Lake Isle of Innisfree), Maeve Binchy (Circle of Friends) and Samuel Beckett (Waiting for Godot).